everycure-org/matrix/pipelines/matrix/src/matrix/pipelines/drugmech/path_learnings.md

 Conceptually, we're adding the following structure to the graph:

 - A temporarily node label (and unique index) on the drug and disease nodes respectively, i.e., `is_drug`, `is_disease`
-- A temporarily relationship between the drug-disease pairs for quick navigation
+- A temporarily relationship between the drug-disease pairs for quick navigation, i.e., `is_treats`

 ## Graph traversal approaches